Bedern: Layout and architecture

-The street runs south-east, from Goodramgate to St Andrewgate, accessed at each end via a passageway through a terrace.
+The street runs south-east, from Goodramgate to St Andrewgate, accessed at each end via a passageway through 25 Goodramgate.
 Bartle Garth joins its south-western side.

 Two buildings from the college survive: Bedern Hall, and Bedern Chapel.
 They are both Grade II* listed buildings, and both lie on the south-west side of the street.

 Bedern Chapel

-Bedern Chapel was built around 1252, out of magnesian limestone.
+Bedern Chapel was built around 1252, out of Magnesian Limestone.
 Internally, it is a single space; a gallery was later added but subsequently removed.
 Two of the vicars choral, Thomas de Otteby and William Cotyngham, paid for it to be enlarged in the 1340s.
 The north wall was demolished and rebuilt further north, to make the building larger, and the windows were altered in the east and south walls.
 In 1393, a new marble altar was consecrated.

-In the 17th-century, the chapel became dilapidated, and its east gable was mostly rebuilt in brick.
+In the 17th century, the chapel became dilapidated, and its east gable was mostly rebuilt in brick.
 The chapel was renovated in 1757, and in 1787 a new bell was added.
 The chapel was damaged in a fire in 1819, and the windows in its north wall were then bricked up.
 The building was repaired in 1831, but by 1859 it was again in disrepair.
 By 1925, its north wall was leaning and had to be stabilised.
 In 1961, its roof was removed and the walls were lowered, the materials being stacked inside and the building being left as a ruin.
 It was later restored, and has since housed the York Glaziers' Trust.